milab-inha/milab-inha.github.io/_pages/funding.md

 nav_order: 5
 ---

+# Our Funding Sources

+We are deeply grateful to our funding sources, which enable us to push the boundaries of research in the domain of machine intelligence.
+Their continued support has been instrumental in our achievements and advancements.

+## Current Funding Agencies

-2022R1F1A1069055: National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT)
+1. **National Research Foundation of Korea**
+    - Unifying image restoration and analysis tasks with an iterative neural networks
+    - Duration: 2022.06 - 2025.02

+2. **Institute for Information & communications Technology Promotion (IITP)**
+    - Duration: 2022.07 - 2025.12

+3. **Institute for Information & communications Technology Promotion (IITP)**
-IITP-2023-RS-2023-00259678:  MSIT(Ministry of Science and ICT), Korea, under the Innovative Human Resource Development for Local Intellectualization support program
+    - Innovative Human Resource Development for Local Intellectualization support program
+    - Duration: 2023.07 - 2030.12

-RS-2023-00243974: Korea Institute of Energy Technology Evaluation and Planning (KETEP) grant funded by the Korea Government (MOTIE) (Graduate School of Digital-based Sustainable Energy Process Innovation Convergence)
+4. **Korea Institute of Energy Technology Evaluation and Planning (KETEP)**
+    - Graduate School of Digital-based Sustainable Energy Process Innovation Convergence
+    - Duration: 2023.04 - 2027.12